 Sensors on Engine Block

-It answer this question prompted by our previous results, we looked carefully at our operating defection shape analysis (ODS) and compared the deformation shapes of the engines that did not have crank shaft failures to those that did have crank shaft failures.
+It answers this question prompted by our previous results, we looked carefully at our operating deflection shape analysis (ODS) and compared the deformation shapes of the engines that did not have crankshaft failures to those that did have crankshaft failures.
 Careful testing and analysis showed that the operating deformation shape of the two engines that failed was characterized by deformation of the engine block in two axes, while the engines with much greater vibration, but with no failures, showed typical engine block deformation in only one axis.